Carlos Magariños

+In 2023 he became Chairman of the Global Alliance of Small and Medium size enterprises (GASME, China-US) for second time (having served in that position between 2010 and 2015).
+He is the Chairman for Latin-America of the Indian Chamber of Commerce and Member of the Board of the World Agriculture Forum.

 Biography

 Magariños earned a master's degree in Business Administration (1989) at the University of Buenos Aires.
 While studying was elected Academic Counselor by the Student Senate to represent it on the Board of the Faculty of Economic Sciences (FCE UBA), its governing body (1985–87).

 He also studied at the International Development Law Institute (Rome, 1990) and specialized in Mergers and Acquisitions at Wharton Business School (University of Pennsylvania, 1997).
 His academic records includes positions as Assistant of Microeconomy (on Practical works, 1986) and Technical Coordinator in Research Methodology in Social Science (1987) at University of Buenos Aires; Assistant Professor of Foreign Trade Institutions (1989) at University of Belgrano, Argentina and Associate Professor for Argentine and Latin American Economic Issues (1989) as well as Full Professor of Political Economy (2009) at University of El Salvador, Argentina.